Precise and reliable analysis using laboratory spectrophotometry

 How does spectrophotometry work?

-Spectrophotometry is based on the interaction between light and matter.
-Its principle is based on the absorption or transmission of light by a sample depending on its chemical composition .
+Spectrophotometry between light and matter.
+Its principle is based on the absorption or transmission of light by a sample depending on its chemical composition.

-- Emitting a light beam – A light source shines radiation onto the sample at one or more specific wavelengths.
+- Emission of a light beam – A light source sends radiation onto the sample at one or more specific wavelengths.

-- Interaction with the sample – Light passes through the sample, where some is absorbed and some is transmitted.
+- Interaction with the sample – Light passes through the sample, where part is absorbed and another part is transmitted.

-- Signal measurement – A detector senses the intensity of the transmitted radiation and compares the values with a reference.
+- Signal measurement – A detector captures the intensity of the transmitted radiation and compares the values with a reference.

 - Interpretation of results – Absorbance is analyzed to determine the concentration or nature of the components present in the sample.